Executive summary

 These ENLIST training cells serve as a platform that can be varied to engage and activate various PBMC subsets with the near-term objective of enhancing the anti-tumor activity.
 The resulting activated cells are called SUPLEXA therapeutic cells and are comprised of NK, NKT, γδ-T cells and αβ-T cells of both CD8 and CD4 phenotypes, effectively representing a cross section of both the innate and adaptive immune systems.
 These cell types have been shown by others to individually possess anti-tumor activity.
 In contrast, SUPLEXA therapeutic cells lack immunosuppressive cell types such as Tregs and myeloid-derived stromal cells (MDSC) that might suppress the anti-tumor response.

-• The ENLIST cell platform by which SUPLEXA therapy are generated offers multiple opportunities to broaden the pipeline and generate strategic partnerships.
+• The ENLIST cell platform by which SUPLEXA therapeutic cells are generated offers multiple opportunities to broaden the pipeline and generate strategic partnerships.

 SUPLEXA cells are broadly cytolytic against a variety of tumor cells but do not target normal naïve or activated immune cells, confirming that the targeting phenomenon is tumor-specific.
 The emerging hypothesis is that SUPLEXA cells mount a coordinated attack on the tumor through independent orthogonal directions; a cellular therapeutic approach distinct from many others that rely on a single cell type or mechanism for the anti-tumor activity.
 SUPLEXA cells emerge following a simple co-incubation of ENLIST cells with patient-derived PBMC in the absence of any genetic engineering steps.
 We believe that, since SUPLEXA cells are activated through naturally-occurring receptors, they are likely to retain normal trafficking patterns and homeostatic mechanisms, suggesting a more efficacious and safe cellular therapy.